-Claim your Facebook, Twitter, YouTube, Flickr accounts and/or your website address (domain name).
+If you're going to use the project name as your online web presence, claim your Facebook, Twitter, YouTube, Flickr accounts and/or your website address (domain name).
 While they take only a few minutes to set up online, be prepared to work with Council, senior staff, IT, communications, or another body to establish the accounts.
-Consider your long and short term goals when deciding if your online presence should be consistent under your municipality's name, regardless of the project, or if project-specific sites are appropriate (see Section 3 for further background on the use of social media tools).
+Consider your long and short term goals when deciding if your online presence should be consistent under your municipality's name, regardless of the project, or if project-specific sites are appropriate.